Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • Automated testing.

-8. How do you handle dynamic rudiments with XPath?
+8. What methods can you use to handle dynamic elements with XPath?

 Ans: